SonifyAR: Context-Aware Sound Generation in Augmented Reality: The Design of SonifyAR

 \subsection{The Triad of User, Virtuality, and Reality}

 We began by examining the design space of AR interaction sounds.
 Drawing on Jain \textit{et al.'s} \cite{jain_taxonomy_2021} sound taxonomy in VR, we attempted a similar analysis for AR sound interaction.
 We first investigated several widely used code-free AR authoring tools for their AR sound capability, including \textit{Adobe Aero} \cite{adobeaero}, \textit{Apple Reality Composer} \cite{realitycomposer}, and \textit{Halo AR} \cite{haloar}.
-We found that these tools support AR sound related to either virtual content interaction or AR-based spatial anchors, \textit{e.g.} play sound when users get close to a certain position, scan a QR code, or tap on a virtual model.
+We found that these tools support AR sound related to either \textit{virtual content interaction} or \textit{AR-based spatial anchors} (\textit{e.g.,}play a sound when a user gets close to a certain position, scans a QR code, or taps on a virtual model).